Ong-Bak

-Ong-Bak (องค์บาก, /th/), also known as Ong-Bak: The Thai Warrior, is a 2003 Thai martial arts film directed by Prachya Pinkaew and featured action choreography by Panna Rittikrai.
+Ong-Bak (องค์บาก, /th/), also known as Ong-Bak: The Thai Warrior, is a 2003 Thai martial arts film directed by Prachya Pinkaew and featuring action choreography by Panna Rittikrai.
 It stars Tony Jaa in the lead role, alongside Petchtai Wongkamlao and Pumwaree Yodkamol.
-The plot follows Ting (Jaa), a Buddhist monk trainee and Muay Thai specialist from the village of Ban Nong Pradu who volunteers to travel to Bangkok to recover the stolen head of a Buddha statue.
+The plot follows Ting (Jaa), a Buddhist monk trainee and Muay Thai specialist from the village of Ban Nong Pradu, who volunteers to travel to Bangkok to recover the stolen head of a Buddha statue.

 Ong-Bak proved to be Jaa's breakout film, with the actor hailed internationally as the next major martial arts star.
 For the film, Jaa won a Star Entertainment Award for Best Actor.
-Jaa went on to star in Tom-Yum-Goong (called The Protector in the US and Warrior King in UK) and directed and starred in two prequels of Ong-Bak titled Ong-Bak 2 and Ong-Bak 3.
+The film was a commercial success and received positive reviews.
+It has since garnered a cult following.
+It was followed by two prequels, titled Ong-Bak 2 (2008) and Ong-Bak 3 (2010).

 Plot

 An ancient Buddha statue named Ong-Bak is kept in the village of Ban Nong Pradu in rural northeastern Thailand.
 The villagers fall in despair after thieves from Bangkok desecrate the statue Ong-Bak and take the head with them.
 Ting, a resident and Muay Thai expert, volunteers to travel to Bangkok to recover the stolen head.
 Ting's only lead is Don, a drug dealer who attempted to buy an amulet in Nong Pradu earlier.
 Upon arriving in Bangkok with a bagful of money donated by the village, Ting meets his cousin Humlae, who has dyed his hair blond and begun calling himself "George."

 Humlae and his friend Muay Lek are street-bike racing hustlers who make a living out of conning yaba dealers.
 Reluctant to help Ting, Humlae steals Ting's money and bets it in an underground fighting tournament at a bar on Khaosan Road.
 Ting tracks down Humlae and gets his money back after stunning the crowd by knocking out the champion, where his extraordinary skill grabs the attention of Komtuan, a grey-haired crime lord who uses a wheelchair and needs an electrolarynx to speak.
 Don is the one who ordered Ong-Bak's head stolen to sell it to Komtuan, who sees no value in it and orders him to dispose of it.

 The next day, Humlae and Muay Lek are chased all over town by drug dealer Peng and his gang after a botched baccarat game scam at an illegal street gambling booth.
 Ting fights off most of the thugs and helps Humlae and Muay Lek escape in exchange for helping him find Don.
 They return to the bar, where Ting wins the respect of the crowd after defeating three opponents consecutively.
 The trio find Don's hideout, triggering a lengthy tuk-tuk chase.
 The chase ends at a port in the Chao Phraya River, where Ting discovers Komtuan's cache of stolen Buddha statues submerged underwater.